asweigart/pyaudacity/README.md

 A Python module to control a running instance of Audacity through its [mod-script-pipe macro system](https://manual.audacityteam.org/man/scripting.html).

-The main macros listed on https://manual.audacityteam.org/man/scripting_reference.html are supported, but many still are not.
-If a function call raises `NotImplementedError`, that function isn't finished yet.

 IMPORTANT!
 If you use this module, please get in touch with al@inventwithpython.com I'd like to hear how people are using it and what changes I can make or features I should prioritize.

 Installation